Archdiocese of Boston

 Clergy sexual abuse scandals and settlements

 At the beginning of the 21st century the archdiocese was shaken by accusations of sexual abuse by clergy that culminated in the resignation of its archbishop, Cardinal Bernard Francis Law, on December 13, 2002.
 In September 2003, the archdiocese settled over 500 abuse-related claims for $85 million.
-Victims received an average of $92,000 each and the perpetrators included 140 priests and two others.
+Victims received an average of $92,000 each.
+Perpetrators included 140 priests and two others.

-Additional sex abuse allegations within the Archdiocese of Boston surfaced in later years as well.
+Additional sex abuse allegations within the Archdiocese of Boston surfaced in later years.
 This included alleged abuse at Saint John's Seminary and Arlington Catholic High School.

-The Archdiocese of Boston lobbies against laws intended to help survivors of abuse, such as a proposed 2023 law to remove the statute of limitations on child sexual abuse lawsuits.
+The Archdiocese of Boston lobbies against the proposed law to remove the statute of limitations on child sexual abuse lawsuits.
 From 2011 and 2019 the Catholic church in Massachusetts spent over half a million dollars lobbying against such laws.

 Coat of arms